genGit963/RV_NODE_JS/1. Core_Nodejs_Concepts/6_file_system.md

-Based on the images you've provided, it seems they cover the file system module in Node.js, focusing on the use of Promises, Callbacks, and synchronous examples for handling files.
-Below is a brief explanation of each topic with code examples:
+File system module in Node.js, focusing on the use of Promises, Callbacks, and synchronous examples for handling files.

 ### 1. **Promise Example**